 Draw Me Close to You

-Have you noticed that while listening to a song your senses fall into the sweet, dark, tense magic of its melody?
-A song will lead you into the depths inside.
-If that emotion is pain, allow your soul to linger and feel it.
+Have you noticed that while listening to a song your emotions fall into the sometimes sweet, sometimes dark and tense magic of its melody?
+A song ministers to the depths of your soul.
+If music leads to the emotion of pain, allow your soul to linger and feel it.
 We cannot heal from a hurt we don't acknowledge.
-Music brings us to the place of acknowledgement; I feel sadness, pain, longing, joy, etc. Worship music has the ability to transcend ones soul from this human existence into the majesty of God's presence.
+Music brings us to the place of acknowledgment; I feel sad, pain, longing, joy, etc. Worship music has the ability to transcend one's soul from this human existence into the majesty of God's presence.

-The gift of song takes us to the place of acknowledgement; a place we may never have reached apart from it.
-As music brings your emotions out of the subconscious realm and into consciousness you then have an opportunity to examine, wrestle, forgive, enjoy and deal with them.
+The gift of a song takes us to the place we may never have reached apart from it.
+As music brings your emotions out of the subconscious realm and into consciousness you then have an opportunity to examine, wrestle, forgive, enjoy and deal with your issues.

 I invite you to sit back and allow this music to fill you up and to soothe your heart.
 Let the words and the melodies be a balm to your soul's need.
 Bask in the beauty and be filled with healing.